darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 Metadata is freeformat text (title, description, creator, publisher, rights etc.) that describes your images.

-When several images are selected and these images have a different values for a given metadata, the module displays _<leave unchanged>_ (in case you apply).
-Click Right on the field shows the different values at the end of the contextual menu.
-If you select one of them it becomes the common value, which can be saved afterwords.
+When several images are selected having different values for a given metadata field, the module displays _<leave unchanged>_ for that field -- if you choose to apply changes, these fields will not be changed.
+If you right-click on the field the different values are listed at the end of the contextual menu.
+Select one of the values in the menu to apply that value to all of the selected images -- the change will be saved once you press the "apply" button or the Enter/Tab key.

 # module controls